-Where a person suspects that immigration fraud has been committed, he or she may report this to the EOIR Fraud Program.
-Where appropriate, the EOIR Fraud Program refers cases to other authorities for further investigation.
+Where a person suspects that immigration fraud has been committed, he or she may report this to the EOIR Fraud and Abuse Prevention Program.
+Where appropriate, the EOIR Fraud and Abuse Prevention Program refers cases to other authorities for further investigation.

-Individuals wishing to report immigration fraud or abuse, or other irregular activity, should contact the EOIR Fraud Program.
+Individuals wishing to report immigration fraud or abuse, or other irregular activity, should contact the EOIR Fraud and Abuse Prevention Program.
 For contact information, see Appendix B (EOIR Directory).

-(c) Legal Orientation Program. - The Legal Orientation Program (LOP) was created to provide detained aliens with essential and easy-to-understand information regarding the Immigration Court process, including their rights, responsibilities, and options for relief from removal.
+- (c) Office of Legal Access Programs (OLAP).
+The Office of Legal Access Programs (OLAP) is responsible for improving access to legal information and to representation for persons appearing before the Immigration Courts and the Board.
+OLAP is also responsible for the Recognition and Accreditation Program, including the recognition of organizations and the accreditation of their representatives wishing to practice before the Immigration Courts, the Board, and DHS.
+For contact information, see Appendix B (EOIR Directory). - (i) Legal Orientation Program.
+The Legal Orientation Program (LOP) was created to provide detained aliens with essential and easy-to-understand information regarding the Immigration Court process, including their rights, responsibilities, and options for relief from removal.
 The LOP is a program of the Office of Legal Access Programs within the Executive Office for Immigration Review.